 Which type of second mortgage you get really depends upon your circumstances.

 If you need a large lump sum at one time, such as to buy a new car, you might opt for a home equity loan.
-Home equity loans can also be useful to help you if you need to lump sum to pay for college education.
+Yes Home equity loans are second mortgages and they can also be useful to help you if you need to lump sum to pay for college education.

 If you do not know how long you will need money, or want to borrow different amounts for a long time, you may want a home equity line, also called a HELOC.
 This type of 2nd mortgage credit line allows you to pull out cash as you need it.
 The rate can vary, so bear that in mind if you are averse to the higher risk exposure.
 But the HELOC loan also will only charge you interest on the money you have pulled out; a home equity loan charges you interest on the full amount.